isx434324/kerberosproject/backendClassic/readme.md

 ### Model3
-Servei1 Kerberitzat
+FTP Kerberized

-How the service use kerberos for the autentication of a client unix that use the service Add service to the kerberos keytab
+How a server ftp use kerberos for the autentication of the ftp clients.

-Add user to kerberos database
+Add ftp to the kerberos keytab

-The user obtain the ticket
-when the user use the service don't require password
+Configure PAM for using the module pam_krb5.so
+Add a user (without passwrod unix) in ftp server, the same client must exist on kerberos database.

+The ftp client try to acces to the service ftp and use the  kerberos passwrod to authenticate itself.

 ### Model4
 Servei2 Kerberitzat